typedb/typedb-docs/05-typedb-cluster/02-kubernetes-deployment.md

 Should you need to enable in-flight encryption for your private cluster, make sure the `encrypted` flag is set to `true`.

-Also make sure that the external certificate is bound to `*.<deployment-name>`.
-For example, for a deployment named `typedb-cluster`, the certificate needs to be bound to `*.typedb-cluster`.
+Also make sure that the external certificate is bound to `*.<helm-release-name>`.
+For example, for a Helm release named `typedb-cluster`, the certificate needs to be bound to `*.typedb-cluster`.

 Once done, let's perform the deployment: